Tyler Stephenson Player Props: Reds vs. Astros

 Tyler Stephenson At The Plate

-- Stephenson has 11 doubles, a triple, five home runs and 26 walks while batting .253.
+- Stephenson is hitting .257 with 12 doubles, a triple, five home runs and 27 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.